lensfun/lensfun/tools/calibration_webserver/workflow.rst

    images were good, but the target was not really trustworthy” or “Images of ducks on a lake cannot be used for calibration”.
 Note that it is not necessary to use this feature at all.
 6. File a pull request with the calibration results.
+If you need feedback.
+   Else, commit them.
-7. When the pull request has been merged, the mergerer (is this a word?) adds the label “successful” to the issue.
+7. When the pull request has been merged or the commit reviewed, the person in charge for the Lensfun DB adds the label “successful” to the issue.
 8. A `cronjob`_ on Torsten's computer will remove this label once per hour, close the issue, and send an email to the uploader, possibly with the latest “@uploader” comment.